 - Do not spread rumors to manipulate a security price.
 Do not engage in market timing of securities and mutual funds.

 - Comply with BMO’s internal trading policies that apply to you.

 Keep non-public information confidential — including non-public information about BMO’s customers, suppliers and employees.
-Protect BMO’s systems and other assets from improper use.
+Protect BMO’s systems and other assets from improper access and use.

 Protect confidential information

 - Protect the confidential information of BMO’s customers, suppliers, and fellow employees (past, present and prospective).
 Confidential information means all information that isn’t public.
-Comply with all laws that restrict using, disclosing, keeping, and allowing access to confidential information.
+Comply with all laws that concern collecting, using, disclosing, keeping, disposing of and allowing access to confidential information.